codegen-sh/codegen-sdk/codegen-examples/examples/slack_chatbot/README.md

 The bot is built using:

 - Modal for serverless deployment
-- Codegen for FastAPI code analysis
+- Codegen for codebase analysis
 - Slack Bolt for the Slack integration
 - OpenAI for embeddings and Q&A